yash268/Data-discovery/README.md

 <img width="1896" height="791" alt="image" src="https://github.com/user-attachments/assets/8ef46708-d079-45d0-8726-89a6edb9a122" />

 This project implements a repeatable data ingestion pipeline that extracts high-signal, explicitly stated information from public company web pages and normalizes it into structured, analytics-ready datasets.
+The accompanying dashboard provides full pipeline visibility by displaying total runs, successful document fetches, failed fetches, and overall success rate.
+It also lists failed documents along with the associated error reason for transparency.
+Successfully processed documents can be selected to view their extracted structured and generic data, enabling traceability from source URL to normalized output.

 The pipeline: